01100100/blog/content/posts/kreuzungen.md

 ### DNS

 Setting up github pages with my new shiny domain was pretty easy.
-I followed the [docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) and configured my DNS with some A records pointing to github servers.
+I followed the [docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) and configured my DNS with a txt record to verify I owned the domain, and some A records pointing to github servers.

 After waiting a few mins, I checked that the records had propagated through the network.